Dr Lewis Goodings

 Background

 Lewis joined ARU in 2017, having gained his PhD in Social Psychology from Loughborough University in 2010.
-His PhD was particularly interested in the way people communicate in social network sites, focussing on issues of self, identity and community.
-Since then Lewis has worked at the University of Roehampton and at the University of East London.
+His PhD focussed on the way people communicate in social network sites, focussing on issues of self, identity and community.
+Since then, Lewis has worked at the University of Roehampton and at the University of East London.

-Lewis is a social psychologist who is interested in the use of social media and other digital technologies, focussing on the changing ways people interact with new forms of technology.
+Lewis is a qualitative social psychologist who is interested in the use of social media and other digital technologies, focussing on the changing ways people interact with new forms of technology.
 This aims to examine the subjective or collective spaces that afford complex relations of thinking, feeling and acting.
-He is a member of the ARU Centre for Societies and Groups.
+He is a member of the Applied Health and Social Justice Research Group.

 Research interests